 “We could not be more excited to begin our first phase of development at RIA with the senior building, bringing 200 best-in-class apartment homes designed specifically for the unique needs of our seniors,” said Madi Ford, Director of Legal Affairs at MidCity.
-“I am genuinely touched that Ms. Elliott and the selection committee thought to include my grandmother, Alice Ford, in the naming of the building.
+“I am genuinely touched that the residents thought to include my grandmother, Alice Ford, in the naming of the building.
 She was instrumental in my grandfather’s success and her contributions often went unrecognized.
 My grandparents were committed to quality affordable housing and this building will be a credit to their outstanding legacy.”

 In addition to offering new apartment residences for families in the first phase of redevelopment, RIA’s new senior building includes 200 new apartment homes designed specifically for residents age 62 and older (including qualified aides).